rahulkumar266/OpenSCAD/README.md

 # OpenSCAD
-Framework od structure in Openscad
+Framework of structure in Openscad